rodrigo-marcolino/SOLID-TS-API/README.md

 The architecture pattern followed is the Clean Architecture, which aims to distribute responsibilities in layers, making the code more scalable and maintainable.
-Additionally, we will always follow the SOLID principles and, whenever possible, apply design patterns to solve some common problems.
+Additionally, I'll follow the SOLID principles and, whenever possible, apply design patterns to solve some common problems.

 ## Technologies